OscarSLopez09/Website-with-Microservices-part-2/README.md

 ##

 In this section of the project, I will create an SSL certificate in AWS Certificate manager.
-An SSL/TLS certificate is a digital object that allows systems to verify the identity & subsequently establish an encrypted network connection to another system using the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocol.
-This is also known as encryption in transit.
 ##

 On the AWS console type certificate manager, then select request certificate.
 On the certificate type select – Request a public certificate and click next.